Larry Gottheim

 Larry Gottheim (born 1936) is an American avant-garde filmmaker.

 Early life

-Gottheim was born December 3, 1936.
-He attended a high school for music and the arts.
+Gottheim attended a high school for music and the arts.

-Gottheim went to Oberlin College for undergraduate studies, where he became interested in poetry and fiction.
+He went to Oberlin College for undergraduate studies, where he became interested in poetry and fiction.
 He earned a Ph.D. in comparative literature at Yale University.

 Career

 Gottheim became a faculty member at Binghamton University, where he began teaching literature.
 He purchased a Bolex camera and began learning how to make films.
 In 1969 Gottheim brought filmmaker Ken Jacobs to Binghamton, and they established a film department, the first in the SUNY system.

+In the early 1970s, Gottheim made short films dealing with duration and landscape.
+Fog Line is a static shot of a foggy landscape, where figures not discernible at the beginning become perceptible as the fog slowly lifts.
+Doorway is a slow pan across a snow-covered field.
+In Barn Rushes, Gottheim recorded several shots of a wooden barn with a camera that moved around its exterior.
+He likened the technique to a musical composition with multiple variations of a passage or theme.
+Harmonica is a sound film made in the back of a moving vehicle, where a man improvises a harmonica performance by playing it with his mouth and holding it the window.

-His Elective Affinities series, named after the novel by Johann Wolfgang von Goethe, is a collection of four films: Mouches Volantes, Four Shadows, Tree of Knowledge, and Natural Selection.
+Gottheim's Elective Affinities series, named after the novel by Johann Wolfgang von Goethe, is a collection of four films: Horizons, Mouches Volantes, Four Shadows, and Tree of Knowledge.
+Horizons (1973), his first feature-length film, comprises a series of landscapes, each containing a horizon.
+Inspired by Virgil's Georgics, Dante, and Antonio Vivaldi's The Four Seasons, Gottheim organized the film around the four seasons and developed editing patterns that act as distinct rhyme schemes for each season.
+In Four Shadows (1978), he worked with structures of repetition to enact different relationships between image and sound.

+Gottheim was awarded a Guggenheim Fellowship in 2023.